 Notes: The figure shows the fraction of male and female students attending online Zoom lectures in the Microeconomics course, depending on whether in-person attendance is allowed for a lecture.
-The sample includes 15,890 student-lecture-level observations across 7 weeks.
+The sample includes 15,890 observations at the student-lecture level across seven weeks.
 Error bars indicate 95% confidence intervals.
 The gender differences in both panels are statistically significant (p-value < 0.001).